StackVista/stackstate-docs/configure/health/debug-health-sync.md

 ### Show sub stream status

 The sub stream status provides useful information to verify that check states sent to StackState from an external system could be bound and linked to existing topology elements.
+This information is helpful to debug why a specific check is not visible on the expected topology element.

 In the example below,  `checkStateId2` is listed under `Check states with identifier which has no matching topology element`.
-This means that the check state it was not possible to match the check state to a topology element with the identifier `server-2`.
-This information is helpful to debug why a specific check is not visible on the expected topology element.
+This means that it was not possible to match the check state to a topology element with the identifier `server-2`.

 ```javascript